-1. Unearned Subscriptions Revenue Sales Revenue (To record subscriptions earned during 2017) Carrying amount balance of liability account at 12/31/17 Adjusted balance (\$600,000 + \$500,000 \$2,300,000 + \$800,000) Credit to sales revenue account 1,900,000 \$400,000
+1. Unearned Revenue Sales Revenue To record subscriptions earned during 2020 400,000 400,000 Carrying amount balance of liability account at 12/31/20 Adjusted balance (\$600,000 + \$500,000 \$2,300,000 + \$800,000) 1,900,000 Credit to Sales Revenue account \$ 400,000

-- 2. No entry should be made to accrue for an expense, because the absence of insurance coverage does not mean that an asset has been impaired or a liability has been incurred as of the balance sheet date.
+2. No entry should be made to accrue for an expense, because the absence of insurance coverage does not mean that an asset has been impaired or a liability has been incurred as at the balance sheet date.
 The company may, however, appropriate retained earnings for self-insurance as long as actual costs or losses are not charged to the appropriation of retained earnings and no part of the appropriation is transferred to income.
 Appropriation of retained earnings and/or disclosure in the notes to the financial statements are not required, but are recommended.